 In this paper we demonstrated that including the potential energy of turbulence (associated with density fluctuations in the presence of stratification) in the semi-empirical, Reynolds-type equations of a turbulent flow allows to explain the existence and evaluate the parameters of small-scale turbulence at large Richardson numbers.
-Application of these equations to the results of
+Application of these equations to the results of Forryan et al. (2013), where the measurements of profiles of buoyancy frequency, current shear, and dissipation rate of turbulent energy are shown together for three different areas of the ocean, provides not only qualitative but a reasonable quantitative agreement between the theory and experimental data.
+We have also shown that the contribution of turbulent diffusion to the level of turbulent pulsations is insignificant.
+Thus, even in the conditions of strong stable stratification, the turbulence is maintained by the local shear of the mean flow velocity.

-Figure 10.
+Figure 11.
 Cruise D321: Comparison of profiles of kinetic (left panel) and potential (right panel) energies obtained from (3) (local) and (2) (full).